deonpollard/HSO/README.md

 ## Features

-1. **Inter Region** Operate and move data accross Smartsheet regions, something [not possible](https://help.smartsheet.com/articles/2482447-migrating-data-across-regions) natively from Smartsheet
+1. **Multi-Region Connectivity** Moves data across different Smartsheet regions (US, EU, APJ, GOV), something [not possible](https://help.smartsheet.com/articles/2482447-migrating-data-across-regions) natively from Smartsheet
 2. **Intra Region** Data can be copied/moved based on Workspace/s or User/s or Account, something not possible using Smartsheet DataShuttle which only operate at sheet level.
+3. **Flexible Data Selection** Advanced filtering options allow users to select specific sheets, folders, users, or complete account for migration based on criteria like file User, Workspace or sheet naming.
+5. **Folder hierarchies** HSO retain folder hierarchies
+6. **Onload to** HSO can onload to Smartsheet or most of the Industry acceptable solutions
-3. **Flexible invocations** Offloader/Onloader can be run on-demand or scheduled.
+7. **Automation and scheduling** Automates workflows to move data when it make sense, reducing manual intervention.
+Offloader/Onloader can be run on-demand or scheduled.
 In addition offloader can be triggered by Smartsheet or Enterprise Events.
-4. **Folder hierarchies** HSO retain folder hierarchies
-5. **Onload to** HSO can onload to Smartsheet or most of the Industry acceptable solutions
+8. **Metadata Preservation** Captures and restores Smartsheet structures (Folder hierarchies, names, etc) and retain knowledge of most attributes.
+9. **Data Integrity & Security** Uses checksum algorithms (MD5, SHA256) to verify file transfers and supports encrypted transport and authentication.
+Offloaded data under your control.

 ## When to use